VincentClark/light-dark-example/plugin-interface/README.md

 # About Plugin
 The goal of this plugin is to display a light them during the day and a dark theme at night.
 In adition to toggling dark/light theme the plugin makes use of the weatherapi.
+## Specific Version
+In this version I used twilio assets to pull down a config file to drive the configuration.
+To test, load the plugin expected result will be the plugin appears blank and not working.
+Hit refresh and the plugin is back into a working state.
+This is just an experiment, and obviously due to this issue is not a viable path.
+However, it does illustrate how Flex is being cached, or at least propose a question to why does this work on the second refresh.

+If you close the json file at: ('https://configdata-6860.twil.io/config.json') Place it on your services.
+Change the title value.
+Notice that will not update until you close the window and relaunch the plugin.
+Update line 113 on ./src/interfacePlugin
+Working version of the plugin is at: https://github.com/vincentclark/flex-flow in the folder "plugin-interface"

 ## Notes
 rename "sample_config.json" to "config.json